thudfactor/elfinjohn/content/blog/1905/11-humanities/index.md

 date: 2019-05-11T18:56:35-04:00
 description: At its heart, “Agile” is just the technology industry learning how to work like artists.
 cover:
-  src: humanities.jpg
+  src: patrick-tomasso-books.jpg
-  alt: "My Casio VL-Tone"
+  alt: Open books spread out on a table.
-  caption: Detail from Gerhard Richter’s _Breath (Atem)_, on display at the [Milwaukee Art Museum](http://collection.mam.org/details.php?id=609)
+  caption: Some application development has more in common with artistic creative work than it does engineering.
+Photo by [Patrick Tomasso](https://unsplash.com/@impatrickt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/Oaqk7qqNh_c).

 twitter:
   card: "summary_large_image"
   site: "@thudfactor"